UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

 ### GPI Example ###

-You'll need some GPI reduced spectral datacubes to start.
+You'll need some GPI reduced spectral datacubes to start (with satellite spots located).
 First we need to parse through the data.
 This is done with the ``readdata`` module.

     :::python
         import glob
-        import instruments.GPI as GPI
+        import pyklip.instruments.GPI as GPI

         filelist = glob.glob("path/to/dataset/*.fits")
         dataset = GPI.GPIData(filelist)